waggle-sensor/wildnode-customize-example/README.md

 popd
 ```

+> The `./overlay.sh` files contains a "placeholder" section setup for customizations.

 ## Versioning your custom image

-The `build.sh` script creates a version file (`/etc/waggle_version_os_secrets`) in the resulting file system that records the version metadata of the forked build repository (ex. `wildnode-myproject`).
+The `overlay.sh` script creates a version file (`/etc/waggle_version_os_secrets`) in the resulting file system that records the version metadata of the forked build repository (ex. `wildnode-myproject`).
 This version is constructed from the contents of the `project_name` file and the repository `git` tag.

 This version file (along with the base [wildnode-image](https://github.com/waggle-sensor/wildnode-image) version file: `/etc/waggle_version_os`) tell you the exact version of the source within the [wildnode-image](https://github.com/waggle-sensor/wildnode-image) repo and the forked build repository (ex. `wildnode-myproject`) were used to construct the final image.